LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 ]
 ```

 If you look at `loadData` you'll see a lot of unfamiliar code.
 Your mentor wrote this essential piece of code for you, and while you won't have to modify it, it will be useful to have an idea of how it works.
-Read through the code until you feel like you can describe it's functionality at a basic level.
+Read through the code until you feel like you can describe its functionality at a basic level.

 There are four more methods in `JobData`, each of which is public: `getAllEmployers`, `getJobsByEmployer`, `getAllSkills`, and `getJobsBySkill`.
 These methods have descriptive comments, so we leave it to you to read the code and ask questions if you don't understand what's happening.